 The club then approached the CBC to obtain permission to place the radio system at their site and the antenna on the tower.
-Since the CBC are community based organization and the Manitoulin Amateur Radio Club now able to provide emergency communications to local municipalities and emergency service personnel in times or civil emergency or disaster permission was granted to install our radio system at the CBC tower site located just outside Little current and provide for excellent radio communications over a 100 kms radius.
+Since the CBC are community based organization and the Manitoulin Amateur Radio Club was now able to provide emergency communications to local municipalities and emergency service personnel in times or civil emergency or disaster, permission was granted to install our radio system at the CBC tower site located just outside Little Current and provide for excellent radio communications over a 100 km radius.

-The club then organized radio classes for people to obtain their amateur radio licence and found that many seniors took advantage of this service and hobby to better their retirement years.
-Since the start of the club we have run about 8 classes over the last 15 years turning out over 100 licenced radio amateurs and most of them are seniors.
+The club then organized radio classes for people to obtain their amateur radio license and found that many seniors took advantage of this service and hobby to better their retirement years.
+Since the start of the club we have run about 8 classes over the last 15 years turning out over 100 licensed radio amateurs and most of them are seniors.

-The MARC has approximately 120 members within the club who are spread out over a large geographic area.
-The club is unique in that we don’t hold monthly meeting at a certain location as some members may drive an hour and a half to get there and during winter months this is very difficult due to weather conditions.
+The MARC has approximately 120 members within the club who are spread out over a large geographical area.
+The club is unique in that we don’t hold monthly meetings at a certain location as some members may drive an hour and a half to get there and during winter months this is very difficult due to weather conditions.
 The club members keep in touch via the local VHF repeater twice a week to discuss club business and events.
 Since 1998 we have kept the statistics of the numbers of amateur radio operators that have checked in to these nets.
 In 1998 we had 2028 check-ins, 1999 we had 2239, 2000 we had 2097, 2001 we had 2123 and in 2002 we had 2290 check-ins into the repeater.
-Today in 2011 we had well over 2100 check-ins for the year.
-The repeater also provides security communications for many members of the club plus visiting amateurs to the area as we have an auto telephone patch connected to the repeater system, which gives the amateur the ability to make telephone calls from their radios.
-This is a great security feature in that our amateurs have reported many traffic accidents to police.
-We also have an emergency 911 systems in place on this system to be able to call police, fire and ambulance if required.
+In 2020 we had well over 2100 check-ins for the year.

 Being that Manitoulin Island is a very large tourist area in Ontario we have many amateur radio operators that travel through the area not only in motor vehicles but vessels as well as we are located in the North Channel in Georgian Bay and Lake Huron.
 Many tourists have used the MARC repeater to keep in touch with other amateurs and have used the repeater to report many emergencies that the amateurs have come across and were able to report the incidents quickly to the proper authorities using amateur radio and our local repeater system.